aengelberg/cljsee/README.md

              [my-macro]])
           (:import my.class) )
 ```
-In other words, the irrelevant code is "whited out" in the target files.
+Just like in cljx, the irrelevant code is "whited out" in the target files.
 This strategy preserves
 the line-column placement of the remaining code, so if errors arise, you can track them down in
 your original cljc file.